I S N O T A N O P T I O N

-It is not unusual to see a foundation in the DFW area move in response to moisture variations.
+It is not unusual to see foundation problems in the Dallas-Fort Worth area caused by moisture variations

 Settlement can also be caused by a loss of soil strength.
-Strength decreases as the water content of a soil increases.
-It is possible that portions of a slab foundation that have previously not moved can experience settlement due desiccation of the soil.
+Strength decreases as the water content of a soil increases and is possible that portions of a slab foundation that have previously not moved can experience settlement due desiccation of the soil.
 A previously underpinned area shouldn't settle.

 As soils dry they shrink and consolidate.
 A foundation usually settles during the summer months, especially along the outer perimeter.
 Usually the winter months are wet, so the expansive clay soils tend to swell and rise the foundation.
 If the soils get too wet, soil strength will become too low to support the load of the house and the soils will deform and the house will settle.